cloud-gov/cg-site/_kbarticles/2022-11-04-Encryption-In-Transit.md

 ## Inbound traffic to applications

-All inbound connections to customer applications on cloud.gov are protected by TLS.
-As that traffic comes into cloud.gov, it crosses a few boundaries where in memory it's decrypted for inspection/routing and then encrypted when it leaves that boundary all the way to the customer application endpoint.
+All inbound connections to customer applications on Cloud.gov are protected by TLS.
+As that traffic comes into Cloud.gov, it crosses a few boundaries where in memory it's decrypted for inspection/routing and then encrypted when it leaves that boundary all the way to the customer application endpoint.
 For further details, see the documentation on our [SSL/TLS implementation](https://cloud.gov/docs/compliance/domain-standards/#ssltls-implementation).